 The Franklin ExpeditionThis particular expedition is much more of a mystery than some of the others on this list (certainly not Fawcett's), mostly because of the lack of documentation.
 However, it does count as one with a high death toll.

-129 men total were lost when Captain John Franklin departed England to find the still sought-after Northen Passage.
-Men had been searching for a northern shortcut from Europe to Asia since Cristopher Columbus in 1492 to no success.
-While these explorations added enormously to european knowledge of the western hemisphere, they had yet to find a safe, consistent route through the north.
+129 men total were lost when Captain John Franklin departed England to find the still sought-after Northern Passage.
+Men had been searching for a northern shortcut from Europe to Asia since Christopher Columbus in 1492 to no success.
+While these explorations added enormously to European knowledge of the Western Hemisphere, they had yet to find a safe, consistent route through the north.
 More and more eyes were turning that direction to see if a shortcut was possible.
 In 1670, the incorporation of the Hudson's Bay Company led to further exploration of the Canadian coasts and interior and of the Arctic seas.
 By 1800, their discoveries showed that no Northwest Passage navigable by ships lay in the temperate latitudes between the Pacific and the Atlantic Oceans.
 But in 1804, England began a push to complete the Northwest Passage over the top of Canada and to navigate toward the North Pole.

 It was this unknown, unmapped area that Franklin was to head into on his fourth Arctic expedition, this one to complete the Northwest Passage.
 The distance to be navigated was roughly 1,040 miles.
 Interestingly, Franklin was only chosen as leader very reluctantly by British Naval Command.
-Franklin was literally settled on... the 6th choice ... after those before him declined or were rejected as too young.
-Franklin recieved his orders on May 5, 1845.
+Franklin was literally settled on... the 6th choice... after those before him declined or were rejected as being too young.
+Franklin received his orders on May 5, 1845.

 The two ships he commanded were sturdy and outfitted with the most current technology at the time.
-They were reinforced with plates of iron, internal steam heating, screw propellers and iron rudders that could be retracted into the hull.
-They had three years worth of food, but the ship had been hastily supplied and the 8,000 tins of food were found to have lead solder globbed on the interiors of the cans.
+They were reinforced with iron plates, internal steam heating, screw propellers, and iron rudders that could be retracted into the hull.
+They had three years worth of food, but the ship had been hastily supplied and the 8,000 tins of food were found to have lead solder globs on the interiors of the cans.

 They set sail on May 19, 1845 and were last spotted by the whaler 'Prince of Wales' in early August, never to be seen again.

 Two years passed with no word and finally, urged by Franklin's wife and public concern, the Admiralty sent a three-pronged search party... which failed to turn up a trace of them.
 In 1855, talk with a group of Inuit disclosed that they had come upon a group of "whites" who had starved to death on the coast.
 But it was not until 1859 that sledge parties searching King William Island found a document in a cairn left by some of the officers.
 One stated "All well" but the second one, dated 25 April 1848, reported that the two ships had been trapped in the ice for a year and a half and that the crew had abandoned the ships on 22 April.
-Twenty-four officers and crew had died, including Franklin on June 11, 1847, just two weeks after the date of the first "alls well" writting ( note: the dates on the missives were incorrect ).
+Twenty-four officers and crew had died, including Franklin on June 11, 1847, just two weeks after the date of the first "all's well," letter (note: the dates on the missives were incorrect).

 It was not until 1981 that bodies were found.
 The mystery of just how the men had died remained intact.
 Over the next 10 years, scientists would pour over the remains.
 The results of this study from King William Island and Beechey Island artifacts and human remains showed that the Beechey Island crew had most likely died of pneumonia and perhaps tuberculosis, which was suggested by the evidence of Pott's disease discovered in one of the men.
 Lead poisoning also seemed likely.
 Also, blade cut marks found on bones from some of the crew were seen as signs of cannibalism.

-In mid September, they finally decided to lighten the load a bit and left behind sugar, lime juice (for scurvy prevention), guns and ammo.
+In mid-September, they finally decided to lighten the load a bit and left behind sugar, lime juice (for scurvy prevention), guns, and ammo.
 Wait, they got rid of guns for hunting, but didn't ditch the gong?
 Someone must have really liked that gong.
-At the end of September, Burke's second-in-command quit as did the expeditions surgeon.
+At the end of September, Burke's second-in-command quit as did the expedition's surgeon.
 Burke made William John Wills his second at that point and a man named Wright was added as a guide to get them to Cooper's Creek.
 He was becoming very concerned by their slow pace, as he knew that John Stuart's group was also seeking the same reward and goal.
-At this point they were only moving about 2 miles a day. ( He did not know that Stuart had turned back and was no longer competition).
-At Menindee on October 12, he split the expedition, taking the strongest horses, seven of the fittest men and a small amount of equipment with plans to push quickly to Cooper Creek and wait there for the rest to catch up.
+At this point, they were only moving about two miles a day.
+(He didn't know that Stuart had turned back and was no longer competition) At Menindee on October 12, he split the expedition, taking the strongest horses, seven of the fittest men, and a small amount of equipment with plans to push quickly to Cooper Creek and wait there for the rest to catch up.

-Here he split the group again, leaving a man named Brahe in charge of the fort with 3 others.
-Burke, Wills, King and Grey set off for the gulf with six camels, one horse and enough food for three months.
+Here he split the group again, leaving a man named Brahe in charge of the fort with three others.
+Burke, Wills, King, and Grey set off for the Gulf with six camels, one horse, and enough food for three months.
 The would return after reaching the Gulf, and so Brahe was instructed to wait for them.
 Burke told him three months, and Wills secretly told him to wait four.
 Almost as if he was starting to get the distinct impression that Burke didn't know what he was talking about.

 It was at the end of June, as they made their way up the creek to the aboriginal camp, that Wills simply could not continue.
 He told them he would rest, and that he would catch up, and there he died.
 Burke and King continued upstream until they were too weak to continue, and there, Burke died.
 King stayed with him for two days and then returned downstream where he found Wills, dead.
 King ended up finding a tribe who took him in in exchange for him shooting birds for them.
 And, on September 3rd, a rescue party found him there.

-He was the only surivivng member of the group, and he only lived 11 years longer after his experience, never really regaining his health, and dying at age 33.
+He was the only surviving member of the group, and he only lived 11 years longer after his experience, never really regaining his health and dying at age 33.

 1996 Mount EverestMost people know about this one... it wasn't very long ago, and it was well-publicized with books, articles and documentaries made on the subject.
 It's true that a large number of folks have died on the mountain since it was first ascended in 1953 (at least 300), but the year of 1996, and particularly May 10th, Everest became a death trap for expeditions.